Trump Media & Technology Group: Truth Social

 On February 21, 2022, TMTG released Truth Social, a competitor to social-media platforms such as Twitter, on iOS.
 Truth Social had trouble hiring due to its political associations.
 In early April 2022, Reuters reported that the company's head of technology and head of product development had resigned after the network's "troubled" launch.
 On April 22, 2022, Rumble announced that Truth Social had migrated its website and mobile applications to Rumble's cloud infrastructure.
 In late April 2022, holding company DWAC lost 44% of its stock value after Elon Musk disclosed his large stake in and intent to buy out Twitter.
 Matthew Kennedy, a market strategist at Renaissance Capital, said a Musk-owned Twitter would undercut the rationale behind Truth Social's existence.

+Truth.Fi and Truth Social ETFs

+On 30 December 2025, Yorkville America Equities, investment advisor for the Truth Social exchange traded funds (ETFs), announced that the first five Truth Social ETFs were launching on the NYSE.
+The five funds are: